MiloszKrajewski/K4os.Quarterback/README.md

 }
 ```

-(NOTE: if you are very careful you may notice that `TResponse` could be a contravariant,
+(NOTE: if you read carefully you may notice that `TResponse` could be a covariant,
 I mean like in `IRequestHandler<in TRequest, out TResponse>`, but unfortunately this does
 not work with `Task<T>`).